Multi-Axis/multi-axis-graphs/Doc/Server.md

 * Incorrect URL:s will result in 404 errors.

 The server is *probably* protected against typical sql injection attacks, but will happily send all kinds of wacky stuff from front end's "Model details" field to the forecast models, so be warned.

+Currently most errors are handled elegantly by `log.Fatal(err)`, e.g. server dies on purpose if something goes wrong.